Aconitum napellus

 Aconitum napellus, monkshood, aconite, Venus' chariot or wolfsbane, is a species of highly toxic flowering plants in the genus Aconitum of the family Ranunculaceae, native and endemic to western and central Europe.
 It is an herbaceous perennial plant growing to 1 m tall, with hairless stems and leaves.
 The leaves are rounded, 5–10 cm diameter, palmately divided into five to seven deeply lobed segments.
 The flowers are dark purple to bluish-purple, narrow oblong helmet-shaped, 1–2 cm tall.
 Plants native to Asia and North America formerly listed as A. napellus are now regarded as separate species.
-The plant is extremely poisonous in both ingestion and body contact'.
+The plant is extremely poisonous in both ingestion and body contact.
+It is the most poisonous plant in all of Europe.

+Cultivation

-CultivationAconitum napellus is grown in gardens in temperate zones for its spiky inflorescences that are showy in mid-autumn, and its attractive foliage.
+Aconitum napellus is grown in gardens in temperate zones for its spiky inflorescences that are showy in mid-autumn, and its attractive foliage.
 There are white and rose colored forms in cultivation too.

 The cultivar 'Spark's Variety' has gained the Royal Horticultural Society's Award of Garden Merit.